machzqcq/saucelabs/README.md

 saucelabs gem is intended to be able to extract 4 main parameters viz. browser, version, platform and device that gets set in the desired capabilities object.
-The gem creation got inspired by the below blog post http://seleniumframework.wordpress.com/2014/05/18/pattern-for-running-multiple-cucumber-projects-on-ci-server/
+The gem creation got inspired by the below blog post http://seleniumframework.wordpress.com/2014/05/18/pattern-for-running-multiple-cucumber-projects-on-ci-server/ Though the gem name is saucelabs , it can be used to create browser instances locally and against any selenium grid.

 ## Local Execution